Skip to Main Content

 More details about current deals that include Open Access licenses

-But if you're agreeing to publish in January and February, the easy pop-up windows for this transaction might not be ready yet.
 Please let me know if you have any problems or questions. wiswellj@appstate.edu

-Wiley journals -- no-cost Open Access licenses
+Wiley journals -- waivers for APCs for Open Access licenses

 We have a Read and Publish deal for all Wiley journals.
 Which means we have permanent rights to read all their journals and we get zero-cost Open Access licenses for articles that our authors publish.

 Here are Wiley's journals, but these pages are difficult to use.
 Ask your librarian, or me, for help.
-Hindawi journals are included in this.

 We continue this deal with Wiley through 2024.
 You do have to be the corresponding author, and it has to be a research article or review of research (not book/software review).